CSCI-5619-Fall-2020/Lecture-4/README.md

    - [Dragonite 3D model](https://clara.io/view/5cf54194-6b42-4d1e-bfc3-4fff1f89287c#) from Clara.io
 3. Exporting scene assets from Unity
    - [RPG Poly Pack - Lite](https://assetstore.unity.com/packages/3d/environments/landscapes/rpg-poly-pack-lite-148410) from the Unity Asset Store
+   - You will need to build the [UnityGLTF plugin](https://github.com/KhronosGroup/UnityGLTF) from source if you are using a platform other than Windows.
 4. Automated deployment to the web
    - Note that you will need to modify the `deploy.sh` script with your information before it will work.